FearTheBeard95/myReadApp-udacity-project1/README.md

 ### `getAll`

-This method was used to get all the books that are currently in the users library, this helps to keep the same books on the shelfs even when the application is refreshed
+This method was used to get all the books that are currently in the user's library, this helps to keep the same books on the shelves even when the application is refreshed

 ### `search`